 Q: What are your thoughts and measures regarding corporate governance?

 One of the points our group has placed great importance on since its founding is “the freedom to discuss anything.”

 Our desire to be a company with a culture of openness where we always discuss whether our decisions are truly right or not without hiding anything remains unchanged.

-At present, there are four independent external directors accounting for more than one-third of the 11 directors and auditors, and at the Ordinary General Meeting of Shareholders held in March 2020, we appointed a female outside director for the first time.
+At present, there are four independent external directors accounting for more than one-third of the 11 directors and auditors, and one is a female outside director.

 We will continue to build a corporate governance system that further emphasizes diversity.

-Q. Could you please tell us about the key points of the new mid-term management plan.
+Q. Could you please tell us about the key points of the medium-term management plan 2024.

-* For details on the new mid-term management plan, refer to “4.
-New Mid-term Management Plan”
+* For details on the medium-term management plan, refer to “4.
+Medium-term Management Plan 2024”